Diocese of Portland

-The Diocese of Portland (Dioecesis Portlandensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church for the entire state of Maine in the United States.
+The Diocese of Portland (Dioecesis Portlandensis) is a diocese of the Catholic Church for the entire state of Maine in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of Boston.
 The mother church of the Diocese of Portland is the Cathedral of the Immaculate Conception in Portland.
-Robert Deeley was installed as bishop in 2014.
-On May 7, 2024, Deeley retired and James T. Ruggieri was ordained and installed as bishop.
+James T. Ruggieri is the bishop.

 History

 1600 to 1783

 The first Catholics in present-day Maine were French Jesuit priests who established missions among the Native American tribes.
 Saint Sauveur mission was founded on Mount Desert Island in 1613.
-Assumption Mission was established in Augusta in 1646.
-The Catholic mission to the Penobscot Native Americans was established in 1688 by Louis-Pierre Thury.
+Assumption Mission was established in present-day Augusta in 1646.
+The Catholic mission to the Penobscot Native Americans was established in 1688 by Louis-Pierre Thury on Indian Island.

-During the 17th and 18th centuries, the Maine area was contested territory among the British, the French and later the Americans.
-In 1724, militiamen from the British colonies raided the Abenaki village at Norridgewock, killing scores of inhabitants along with their Jesuit priest, Sébastien Rale.
+During the 17th and early 18th centuries, the Maine area was contested territory among the British and French In 1724, militiamen from the British colonies raided the Abenaki village at Norridgewock, killing scores of inhabitants along with their Jesuit priest, Sébastien Rale.With the end of the French and Indian War in 1763, the British took complete control of Maine.

 1783 to 1853

 After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 At this point, Maine had become part of the new State of Massachusetts.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.
 Jean-Louis Lefebvre de Cheverus, the future first bishop of the Diocese of Boston, performed missionary work with the Penobscot and Passamaquoddy in Maine in 1798.

 Pope Pius VII erected the Diocese of Boston in 1808, including all of New England in its jurisdiction.
+That same year, Cheverus dedicated St. Patrick Church in Newcastle.
+It is the oldest Catholic church still in use in New England.In later years, Cheverus made an agreement with Archbishop Joseph-Octave Plessis that allowed the Archdiocese of Quebec to send priests to the St. John Valley and other areas in Maine with large French-Canadian communities.

+St. Denis Parish was established in North Whitefield in 1818.
 In 1820, Maine became its own state.
 The early 19th century saw an influx of Irish Catholic immigrants to Maine.
 In 1833, St. Dominic's became the first Catholic church in Portland.
 Bangor built its first Catholic Church, St. Michael's, in 1834.